 I am an Assistant Professor of Political Science at Providence College.
-My research focuses on resource extraction, radical democracy, social movements, and the left in Latin America.
-These themes are explored in my book, Resource Radicals: From Petro-Nationalism to Post-Extractivism in Ecuador (under contract from Duke University Press), as well as in peer-reviewed articles in Perspectives on Politics, Cultural Studies, and World Politics, and essays that have appeared in N+1, Dissent, Jacobin, In These Times, and NACLA.
+My research focuses on resource extraction, renewable energy, climate change, social movements, and the left in Latin America.
+These themes are explored in my book, Resource Radicals: From Petro-Nationalism to Post-Extractivism in Ecuador (under contract from Duke University Press), as well as in peer-reviewed articles in Perspectives on Politics, Cultural Studies, and World Politics, and essays that have appeared in The Guardian, N+1, Dissent, Jacobin, In These Times, and NACLA.

 Previously, I was a Visiting Fellow at the Kellogg Institute for International Studies (University of Notre Dame), and held a one-year appointment as a visiting scholar at the Facultad de Ciencias Sociales (FLACSO) in Quito.
 I received my Ph.D. in political science at the University of Pennsylvania in 2014, and my B.A. from Reed College in 2006.